Think about your day so far … have you felt mum guilt for one reason or another?

 “96 percent of women feel guilt at least ONCE a day.”

 Research shows all the time you spend feeling guilt would add up to 5 hours a week!

 That’s a lot of Netflix you could be enjoying instead!

-That’s why it can be hard to shake off … because it’s violating something that’s important to you.
+This is why it can be so hard to shake off … because it’s violating something that’s important to you.